luqiang21/Learning-Notebook/C++_notes.md

 #### What is volatile keyword?
 - Prevent compiler from optimizing code.

+#### What is final keyword?
+1. Prevent overriding of virtual function using final specifier.
+2. Final specifier in C++ 11 can also be used to prevent inheritance of class / struct.
+If a class or struct is marked as final then it becomes non inheritable and it cannot be used as base class/struct.

 #### Static Keyword
 - Static is a keyword in C++ used to give special characteristics to an element.
 Static elements are allocated storage only once in a program lifetime in static storage area.
 And they have a scope till the program lifetime.
 Static Keyword can be used with following: